The Story that Should Remove Condi Rice from Consideration for Vice President

 Editing: Jim W. Dean

-Posted by Gordon Duff on Jul 15 2012, With 0 Reads, Filed under Editor, WarZone.
+Posted by Gordon Duff, Senior Editor on July 15, 2012, With 7461 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.